offalynne/Input/docs/6.0/Functions-(Other).md

 |`.pattern`  |array   |An array of variable size with boolean values representing LED state, `<false>` for off, `<true>` for on|
 |`.layout`   |string  |The directional layout of the LED array. `"vertical"`, `"horizontal"`, `"radial"`, or `"unknown"`|

-!> This function only works on Switch and PS5 platforms, as well as on Windows and iOS for select gamepads
+!> This function works on Switch and PS5 platforms, as well as on Windows and iOS for select gamepads

 #### **Example**